Skip to main content

 • Whether follow_up_chain(minutes_from_now=N) is available

-Chain reminders inherit tool restrictions from the parent via ChainContext, so allowed_tools and disallowed_tools propagate through the entire chain.
+Chain reminders inherit tool restrictions and skills from the parent via ChainContext, so allowed-tools and skills propagate through the entire chain.

 Next steps